 Consider that the daily is the time frame that most market observers will use to gauge the sentiment, momentum, and trend.
 Because of this, the “overall”, most generally accepted opinion will be consistently that of the daily and it’s my job then to determine the market trend of this time frame before I enter intraday trades.
 (The five-minute is the only exception to this because it is so short-term.)

 My first step then is always to assess the direction of the daily chart.
-For example, currently I am seeing many traders getting whipped around by the AUD/USD, USD/CHF, and USD/JPY mainly because these pairs are in a sideways range on the daily.
+For example, currently, I am seeing many traders getting whipped around by the AUD/USD, USD/CHF, and USD/JPY mainly because these pairs are in a sideways range on a daily.

 This content is strictly for informational purposes only and does not constitute as investment advice.
 Trading any financial market involves risk.
 Please read our Risk Disclosure to make sure you understand the risks involved.